 There is a time for everything.
-A time for treating acne, and a time for preventing it.
+A time for getting rid of acne, and a time for preventing it.
 A time for treating wrinkles, and a time for preventing them.
 A time for treating scars, and a time for preventing them.
 But if you want to learn how to get clear skin and keep it, this is the right place.

 And rest assured, it’s not only us, ordinary people, who need to work hard to keep our skin clear and fight acne.
 In case you missed it, high-profile celebrities like Miley Cyrus, Bella Thorne, and Katy Perry are also struggling with acne.
 I’m not sure about you, but that definitely makes me sleep better.

-Another thing that might help you get better sleep - and skin - is our 100 Tips For Flawless Skin article.
+Another thing that might help you get better sleep - and skin - is our 100 tips for flawless skin article.
 It is a great primer for all the advice, treatments and preventive remedies you’ll read here, so if you haven’t checked it out already, now is the time.
+(For a more condensed list, check out our list of the top 30 beauty tips for women struggling with acne.)
 If you have, read on, because we’re about to go deep into skin health prevention and show you how to achieve clear skin in 30 days.
 But, first things first.

 Surprised?
 I definitely was, because I could hardly notice any differences between the faces of my nineteen-year-old self and the one from a year before.
 And yet, if you look close enough (with a microscope) the signs are there.
 Our skin blooms to its full potential at 18, and begins its long cycle of regenerating itself over and over again until we leave this place.